victoriacheng15/victoriacheng15/README.md

 </div>

-### 👋 Hi folks!

-Welcome!
-Since March 2021, I have been teaching myself HTML/CSS and JavaScript.
-Currently, I am in 100Devs cohort and learning the MERN (MongoDB, Express, React and Node) stack.

 ### 😃 About me

+- I am in 100Devs and learning MERN stack
-- I'm looking to collaborate projects or contribute to open sources
+- I'm looking to collaborate projects or contribute to open sources!
 - I'm currently working on improving my skills!
 - Pronouns: she/her
 - Coding Environment: dark mode!